 It is important to understand that developmentally a premature baby is not the same as a full term newborn.
 Their immature nervous system is still wired to amplify input and is extremely sensitive and even the simple things like sound, touch, sights, and movement can be very stressful.
 Preterm babies have trouble making sense of the outside the womb world as their immature brains do not yet have the ability to pay attention to some things and ignore others and therefore become overwhelmed easily by many forms of stimulation at one time.
 Normal activity levels that a full term baby would have no trouble with, such as rocking, talking, and feeding at the same time; is very stressful, overwhelming and even intolerable to the premature baby.

-Premature babies communicate through physical reaction and will not communicate like full term newborns, by crying.
+Premature babies communicate through their behavoir and will typically not communicate like full term newborns, by crying.
 Crying requires energy and muscle strength and therefore will not be seen typically in a preemie until they are closer in age to their due date.
 Instead premature babies show their stress through disorganized neurological activity such as a fast or slow heart rate, breathing or apnea spells.
 Other disorganized activity includes: Yawning, coughing, hiccups, sneezing, and spitting up.
 A stressed preemie may also have poor muscle tone, become limp or stiff, have twitching or even tremor.
 When they are content (or organized) they are flexed, with arms and legs tucked in, and the hands close to the face or midline.
 They will have fluid movements and their heart and breathing rates are steady.

-Mircopreemies:(Babies born 22-25 weeks of age and/or weighing less than 800 grams) Preemies born less than 26 weeks gestation have extremely immature nervous systems and will not show much outward response to stimulation but internally they may respond negatively.
+Micro preemies:(Babies born 22-25 weeks of age and/or weighing less than 800 grams) Preemies born less than 26 weeks gestation have extremely immature nervous systems and will not show much outward response to stimulation but internally they may respond negatively.
 Because their nervous system is very immature they will have fluctuations in their heart rate, blood pressure, temperature and oxygen levels when they are moved, touched, or overstimulated by lights, and loud sounds.
 You may have little physical interaction with your baby during these early days but your presence and the gentle sound of your voice will be reassuring to your baby.

 Premature babies between 26-29 weeks gestation will have more spontaneous movements and reactions to stimulation.
 These babies do spend most of their time asleep but will wake up briefly and may even open their eyes with dim lights.
 Neurological development is rapid in these weeks and it is important for the preemie to sleep as much as possible.
 They will not wake for prolonged interaction and will not show distress with crying but rather changes in posture, breathing and heart rate, as well as color changes, twitches, and tremors.
 Babies 26-29 weeks may get overstimulated with rubbing of the skin or hair but a soft voice and firm gentle touch are reassuring and comforting.
 At this stage of development your interaction with your baby may be minimal, depending on how stable your baby is.
 Limiting interaction to organized time is very important.
 Promoting healthy sleep cycles by keeping the environment quiet and dark, and allowing for rest periods between cares is important for neurological development.